-The Price School of Public Policy believes that the best way to support our students in their career planning and job search efforts is to familiarize the real estate industry with the value of the Dollinger MRED program and with the high caliber of our students and alumni.
-MRED students are provided with several avenues to develop professional contacts with prominent developers and our alumni.
+The Price School of Public Policy believes that the best way to support our students in their career planning and job search efforts is to familiarize the real estate industry with the value of the Dollinger MRED degree and with the high caliber of our students and alumni.
+MRED students are provided with several avenues to establish professional contacts with prominent firms and our alumni.

 » Lusk Real Estate Employment Report